-- 1.1 The Intervention Directions issued to the Council under Section 15(5) and (6) of the Local Government Act 1999 require the preparation and agreement of an Improvement Plan.
-The Plan needs to be developed within six months of the Directions with resources allocated accordingly. - 1.2 This report seeks the Cabinet's consideration of a draft Improvement and Recovery Plan (IRP).
-The IRP provides the basis for improvement and change required, and will help provide assurance to citizens, councillors, officers, partners, commissioners, and other stakeholders that the Council is taking steps to improve its financial sustainability and the way it operates to deliver the services and outcomes the city and its citizens need. - 1.3 The draft IRP document attached at Appendix 1 summarises the key priorities and actions that will address the immediate and most significant issues for improvement.
-It brings together programmes already underway and planned, as well as new projects and programmes which have been initiated in response to the more recent reviews and judgements provided such as the review of governance by the Centre for Governance and Scrutiny (CfGS).
+- 1.1 The Intervention Directions issued to the Council under Section 15(5) and (6) of the Local Government Act 1999 require the preparation and agreement of an Improvement Plan. - 1.2 This report seeks the approval of the Improvement and Recovery Plan (IRP).
+The IRP provides the basis for improvement and change required, and will help provide assurance to citizens, councillors, officers, partners, commissioners, and other stakeholders that the Council is taking steps to improve its financial sustainability and the way it operates to deliver the services and outcomes the city and its citizens need. - 1.3 The IRP document attached at Appendix 1 summarises the key priorities and actions that will address the immediate and most significant issues for improvement.
+It brings together programmes already underway and planned, as well as new projects and programmes which have been initiated in response to the more recent reviews and judgements, such as the review of governance by the Centre for Governance and Scrutiny (CfGS). - 1.4 The IRP has been considered and endorsed by Commissioners Improvement and Recovery Board on 13th March 2024 and Cabinet on 4th April 2024.
+Cabinet agreed to recommend approval of the IRP to City Council.